Winning in College: A Guide for Students with Disabilities

 If you want to succeed and be the best you can be, don’t be afraid of getting help.
 Everyone needs help at some point, and the sooner you realize this the closer you will be to attaining your goals.

 A disability is not something that defines you, but it is important to know how the United States legal system defines disabilities so that you know how to protect yourself from discrimination or unfair retaliation.
-A person with a disability has a physical or mental impairment that substantially limits one or more major life activity.
+A person with a disability has a physical or mental impairment that substantially limits one or more major life activities.
 Major life activities are considered to be activities that may include walking, seeing, hearing, breathing, speaking, learning, working, caring for self, and performing manual tasks.
 Additionally, to be considered as a disabled individual, a person must be regarded as having an impairment to a life activity, or have a record of such an impairment.

 Many impairments fall under the overall umbrella of disability and may include the following: blindness, chronic health impairments, deafness or being hard of hearing, mobility impairments, head injuries, ADHD, learning disabilities, psychological disabilities, and developmental disabilities.
 The range of disabilities is wide, but thankfully students with disabilities are entitled to certain rights in the United States that maintain an even playing field for everyone.